moffenzeefmodular/1800/README.md

 # How to flash firmware

+# First download this entire repository by clicking the "Download Code" button in the top left corner of this window, then click "Download Zip" and unzip the folder on your computer.
+After you have done that follow these instructions:

 ![](https://github.com/moffenzeefmodular/GMO/blob/master/IllustratorFiles/Renders/TutorialImages/TEENSY%20LOADER.png)

 The Teensy Løader Applicatiøn is required for cømmunicatiøn between the cømputer and the Stargazer.
 Please downløad beløw: